Q: What are the steps for people to get divorced in Illinois?

 Q: When child support is ordered, what is it supposed to be used for?

 A: Child support covers food, shelter, clothes, and other necessary living expense of the children.
-Frequently, both parents will contribute to the medical expenses not covered by insurance, extracurricular activities and child care.
+Frequently, both parents will also both contribute separately to extracurricular activities, child care and medical expenses not covered by insurance.

 MAINTENANCE (formerly known as “alimony”)

-Q: When does someone receive a greater percentage of the marital estate and when does someone receive maintenance (formerly known as alimony)?
+Q: When does someone receive a greater percentage of the marital estate and when does someone receive maintenance?

 A: Sometimes courts disproportionately divide the marital estate in order to compensate one spouse who has lower earning potential.